gbdrummer/symbiocss/introduction.md

 ### What HTML actually is
 HTML stands for "Hyper Text Markup Language."
 We all know what it is used for: structuring web pages.
 But what *is* HTML?

 HTML is a markup language, or "a system for annotating a document in a way that is *syntactically distinguishable* from its content."
 This means it allows you to "mark up" your content, adding meaning and context, without polluting the content itself.
 HTML is specifically applied to writing web documents.

-**When writing HTML, what you are actually doing is annotating content to add meaningful context.**
+**tl;dr When writing HTML, what you are actually doing is annotating content to add meaningful context.**

 ### What CSS actually is
 CSS stands for "Cascading Style Sheets."
 We all know what it is used for: styling web pages.
 But what *is* CSS?

 CSS is a style sheet language, or "a language that expresses the presentation of structured documents."
+It includes a feature called the *Cascade*, an algorithm defining how to combine property values originating from different sources.
 CSS is specifically applied to documents written in a markup language.

-**When writing CSS, the whole point is to describe document presentation separately from document content.**
+**tl;dr When writing CSS, the whole point is to describe document presentation separately from document content.**

 ### What JavaScript actually is
 JavaScript is a [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness) programming language.
 In the context of building a user interface for the web, it is used to add client-side behavior to HTML pages.